 If you have a degree in cyberlaw, then apart from being a lawyer you can also get government jobs in various departments like:

 - Advisors for the ministry of information and technology.

-- Cyber consultant in IT firms, bank or police department.
+- Cyber consultant in IT firms, banks or police departments.

-- The police department has their own cyber cells to handle the cybercrimes.
+- The police department has its own cyber cells to handle cybercrimes.
 So cyber law experts are always required to prosecute the multitude of cases that come up.

 - Research assistant in Security Auditors and Network Administrators in government firms and technology companies.

 - Advisors to e-commerce companies and other tech-based companies.
 The demand for lawyers in tech companies is at the highest and growing at a stunning pace.

 To make a career in Cyberlaw one needs to be armed with a degree in Law or at least should have completed their graduation in BBA and LLB.
 You need to understand the technology and how social media works.
 Apart from that one can always go for workshops and training programs conducted by companies like What After College to enhance their knowledge on cybersecurity.